-A few months ago, I was lucky enough to stay at a dreamy hotel in Tuscany, where the most swoon-worthy part of the stay wasn't necessarily the plates of pasta or the glasses of Brunello di Montalcino — it was the sheets.
+A couple of years ago, I was lucky enough to stay at a dreamy hotel in Tuscany, where the most swoon-worthy part of the stay wasn't necessarily the plates of pasta or the glasses of Brunello di Montalcino — it was the sheets.
 These beds were dressed with linen bedding that was unlike anything I'd ever felt.
 "Wow, I have to get a set of these for myself!"
 I thought, fully understanding that these were going to be "adult-priced" sheets.
 Then, the hotel told me that the sheets were made by an Italian mill and cost upwards of $5,000 per set.
 Oh.

 Straight from the box, The Citizenry's sheets were the best — the packaging was classy and thoughtful and I appreciated the storage pouch.
 Once I actually examined the sheets, I found them to be extremely soft with beautiful details, right down to the pillowcase stitching, that wasn't replicated on other sets I tried.
 Sleeping on these was heavenly — they were cool and almost gauze-like — and they looked nice too, a sort of purposefully rumpled appearance that linen lovers aim for.
-Perhaps of note: the duvet cover had a small tear near its button closure and one of the inner ties unraveled in the washing machine.
+Perhaps of note: The duvet cover had a small tear near its button closure and one of the inner ties unraveled in the washing machine.
 Time will tell how they hold up, but for an ethereal sleep experience, this was a good place to start.

-Brooklinen is the name that most people know in bedding, and it's not surprising: their (clever) marketing is everywhere.
-I jumped on the Brooklinen train years ago, purchasing sets of their classic percale sheets for my apartment.
+Brooklinen is the name that most people know in bedding, and it's not surprising: The company's (clever) marketing is everywhere.
+I jumped on the Brooklinen train years ago, purchasing sets of its classic percale sheets for my apartment.
 However, I wasn't as smitten with those sets as many of my friends.
 They tore easily compared to less expensive sets, which was a real bummer.
 (To Brooklinen's credit, anything that ended up damaged was always happily and promptly replaced.)
 Armed with that knowledge, I was curious how Brooklinen's actual linens would fare.
 Right away, the dog approved — we couldn't keep her off them.
 This set was extremely soft and a bit thicker than competitors, although the slightly unfinished edges had me convinced for a day that I had the pillowcases turned inside out.
 I'm a hot sleeper and this was the only set I was quite warm under.
 But that's not a bad thing as I now consider these my "winter" linen sheets, perfect for cozying up on a chilly day.

 If you're a top-sheet hater, Parachute's set is for you.
 Foregoing the top sheet makes this set the most affordable of the bunch, and these are certainly quite good linen sheets.
 They are soft and on the thicker side, but were among the roughest of the bunch right out of the box.
 However, they were extremely breathable and I never found myself hot.
 One nitpick of note: Parachute's pillow shams have envelope closures, meaning you can't flip them over without exposing the closure, and the fitted sheet seems made for much deeper mattresses than my Casper one.